 The problem arises when we start creating multiple threads and start executing it.
 Just the small change in the code in the thread function can make a drastic change or trouble in the result.
 If I try to add one sleep function in between thread start and create printf statement we may arrive at a problem called race condition.

+What I was trying to convey here was by just introducing a sleep function into the critical section led all the threads to start at once and use the critical section which caused the problem.
+This problem is called race condition.
+Since there are multiple threads trying to access the critical section at the same time improper execution and results can be met which can be seen in figure 3.(The output is getting mixed up with other threads output)

 #include <stdio.h>